 A little long winded certainly but the start of the question is a recap of how much the interviewee has already achieved.
 It's especially important to do this if the interviewee has a struggled with the previous question - if I jump straight in with

 Can you tell describe ways to persist data?, I'm only going to get a distracted and dishearten answer.
 By expanding my question with feedback, I give the interviewee a break, encourage them and still ask the question I want to.

 Very few interviewees will be able to completely answer all the topics we listed above and it's important to remember that an interview is a two way process where the interviewee attempts to sell themselves to the company and the interviewer attempts to sell the company to the interviewee.
 So if the interviewee has failed to answer a question take a few minutes to talk the interviewee through any points they missed.
-This can help to jog the interviewees memory about the topic and allow them to answer the reminder the question.
+This can help to jog the interviewees memory about the topic and allow them to answer the reminder of the question.
 Even if there is no jogging this technique increases the sense that both you and the interviewee are developing together by hearing how you would overcome the issue.
-It also keeps the interview flow going forward as with the introduction to the next questions described above, you can't say
+It also improves the interview flow as with the introduction to the next questions described above, you can't say

 so we have developed A and B if

-B wasn't solved.
+B wasn't actually developed.